Compressed data structures for Heegaard splittings: Examples and experiments

 \section{Examples and experiments}

-We here exemplify the usefulness of Heegaard diagrams by computing the homology group of manifolds in the so-called \textit{random Heegaard splitting model} \cite{aschenbrenner20153}.
-We say that the class of 3-manifolds is \textit{asymptotically} $\mathcal{P}$, where $\mathcal{P}$ is a property of 3-manifolds (e.g., hyperbolic, Haken, etc.), if for all $g\geq 2$, letting $B(n)=\{\phi \in (\mathcal{L}\cup \mathcal{L}^{-1})^*||\phi| = n\}$,

-Although it has been shown, for example, that manifolds are asymptotically hyperbolic \cite{lubotzky2016random, https://doi.org/10.1112/jtopol/jtq031}, rational homology spheres with torsion \cite{dunfield2006finite}, and have particular probabilistic properties associated with some of their quantum invariants \cite{dunfield2011quantum}, other asymptotic properties, such as non-Hakeness and bounds on the hyperbolic volume \cite{rivin2014statistics}, remain only conjectured.

-We might as well consider an \textit{empirical} version of the random splitting model, in which we independently draw $N$ words $({\phi}_i)_{i=1}^N \overset{\mathrm{iid}}{\sim} \text{Uniform}(B(n))$ and consider the quantity It is not hard to see that, as $n,N\to \infty$, $\widehat{R}(n,N)\to R$, meaning that the empirical model can be useful to explore some of the open questions regarding random splittings.
-Interestingly, however, to the best of our knowledge, there is a notable lack of studies which profit from this approach, with the few exceptions, such as \cite{rivin2014statistics}, computing properties related to $\widehat{R}(n,N)$ by first triangulating Heegaard splittings with the \texttt{Twister} module \cite{Twister} of \texttt{SnapPy} \cite{SnapPy} and then using algorithms for triangulations to find relevant quantities.
-In some instances, such as for homology-dependent properties, the appeal to triangulations, nonetheless, not only adds computational cost but also seems to introduce some numerical instability, as we show in this section.
+Given a Heegaard word presentation $(\Sigma_g,\phi)$ of a closed 3-manifold $M$, there exist algorithms to compute, in linear time on the length of $\phi$, a triangulation of $M$ with as many tetrahedra~\cite{alagic2011quantum, alagic2014quantum, brinkmann2001computing,koenig2010quantum}.
+This implies, for example, that the first homology group of $M$, $H_1(M)$, can be computed in polynomial-time on $|\phi|$.
+These algorithms should be contrasted with Theorem \ref{th: word to diagram}, which says that SLPs of the intersection sequence $I_T(\beta= \phi(\alpha))$ can be computed in linear time on the complexity of $\phi$ \emph{measured in power-notation form}.
+Because the fundamental group of $M$ depends only on $I_T(\beta)$, algebraic information on splittings with significantly complicated gluing maps can be retrieved by Theorems \ref{th: get h1} and \ref{th: get pi1}.

-Here, we contrast \texttt{Twister} with a combination of the algorithm of Theorem \ref{th: word to diagram} and \texttt{GET }$H_1$ (Theorem \ref{th: get h1}) to compute homology groups.
-Because the input of the experiments consists of Heegaard words, we note that there is no need to use proper normal coordinates or even triangulations of $\Sigma_g$; instead, we might compute the SLPs of the induced diagram with respect to general cellular embeddings, therefore avoiding the high cost of cyclic reductions.
+Here, we explore the gains from the compressed data structure by comparing an early implementation of our methods with \texttt{SnapPy}'s \cite{SnapPy} \texttt{Twister} \cite{Twister} module, commonly used to compute triangulations from Heegaard words.
+Since experiments are limited to Heegard words as input, there is no need to use proper normal coordinates or even triangulations of $\Sigma_g$; instead, we may compute the SLPs of the induced diagram with respect to general cellular embeddings, therefore avoiding the high cost of cyclic reductions.
+This guarantees that, for the problems analyzed, our theoretical complexity is at least equal to \texttt{Twister}'s.
+Even without these simplifying assumptions, we are still exponentially faster in the worst cases, as we show in the following section about lens spaces.
+Similar computational gains for genus 2 splittings are shown in Section \ref{sec: genus 2}, where some statistical properties of the homology groups of random splittings~\cite{rivin2014statistics} are explored.